unm-historiography/metahistory/essays/thematic/american-revolution.md

 Oliver, Peter. [*Origin & Progress of the American Rebellion*](https://americainclass.org/sources/makingrevolution/rebellion/text2/oliverloyalistsviolence.pdf), 1781.

 Hutchinson, Thomas. [*The History of the Province of Massachusetts Bay: From 1749 to 1774, Comprising a Detailed Narrative of the Origin and Early Stages of the American Revolution*](nationalhumanitiescenter.org/pds/becomingamer/growth/text9/massachusettsgovernor.pdf), 1829.

-Annette Gordon-Reed.
-“Writing Early American Lives as Biography.” _The William and Mary Quarterly_71, no. 4 (2014): 491–516.

-Levy, Philip. “‘Crystallized into Solid Reality’: How Mason Locke ‘Parson’ Weems Shaped George Washington’s Boyhood Home.” _The Virginia Magazine of History and Biography_ 121, no. 2 (March 22, 2013): 106.

-Young, Alfred F., and Gregory Nobles. _Whose American Revolution Was It? : Historians Interpret the Founding_.
-1st ed.
-New York University Press, 2011.